French bread is easy to make using a bread machine. Mix up this simple bread recipe in a bread maker then bake in the oven for a crispy crust.

 A good way to see if the bread is also done in the inside it tap on it and if it sounds hollow then it is done.

-This is the recipe I use to make my French Garlic Cheese Toast.
-Some times we will put a little olive oil in dipping bowls with Italian seasoning.
 Then we dip our French bread into the olive oil and seasoning mixture.
 Yum!!

 Bread Machine French Bread